Salsa CRM’s Data Sync Import is meant to be used with constituent information only, and therefore donation information will not be imported.

 Select "Update existing addresses only" to update address information on existing constituents.
 This feature would typically be used after you have sent a mailing list to a commercial mailing vendor, and that vendor returned a file with corrected addresses and Delivery Point Codes ("DPCs").
 This feature requires that a Constituent ID column exists in the import file, and that this column contains valid Constituent IDs.
 Invalid IDs will be ignored.
 To update constituent addresses, you also need to include the Address ID field in your data for existing constituents.

 Recognized Column Names

-Salsa CRM will recognize any column name that matches the field name that you’ve assigned to Custom Fields on the main constituent and My Salsa CRM screens.
+- (Custom Fields) - Salsa CRM will recognize any column name that matches the field name that you’ve assigned to Custom Fields on the main constituent and My Salsa CRM screens.
 Custom Date fields must be in the format appropriate for the selected country.
 Custom Checkbox fields recognize “Y” for checked, and “N” for unchecked.
 Custom Dropdown values must be a value that you have already defined in your Dropdown field.

 - Choose Tools, Data Sync, and then Import from the main menu.

 - the Step 1 screen displays.
 Choose a file using the Browse button.